pesterhazy/presumably/posts/reagent.md

+---
+title: "Reagent mysteries"
+subtitle: "Part 1: Vectors and Sequences"
+author: Paulus
+---

+<div style="background-color: #777; color: white; padding: 30px">This is an unpublished draft</div>

-Reagent is a popular, practical ClojureScript wrapper for React, but is it mysterious?.
+Reagent is a popular, practical ClojureScript wrapper for React, but is it mysterious?
 Its popularity is easily explained.
-It uses hiccup syntax as an elegenat way to describe the DOM as a hierarchy of React components, where each component is a simple ClojureScript function.
+It uses [hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax) as an elegenat way to describe the DOM as a hierarchy of React components, where each component is a simple ClojureScript function.
 Furthermore, to aid tracking the efficient re-rendering of scenes, it introduces ratoms as an extension of Clojure's atom abstraction, a powerful addition to React's props mechanism.

-At the same time, Reagent is practical in that, wherever its model is too restrictive, it gives the programmer the espace hatches and efficiency hacks to build fast real-world applications.
+At the same time, Reagent is practical in that, wherever its model is too restrictive, it gives the programmer the escape hatches and efficiency hacks necessary to build fast real-world applications.

-Reagent is magical, and yet it's true that Reagent's abstractions, while useful and often helpful, are sometimes also leaky.
-As a result, sometimes knowledge of the implementation is helpful to find out how things work.
-Reagent may look mysterious.
-In this series of blog posts, I will attempt to dispell this air of mystery by explaining the underlying concepts.
+Reagent is a magical tool, but is it also myterious?
+It's true that its abstractions, while useful and often conductive to cleaner code, can sometimes also be leaky.
+As a result, knowledge of the implementation is helpful to figure out how things work.
+In this series of blog posts, I will attempt to dispell the air of mystery sourrounding Reagent by explaining its underlying concepts.

 ## Building a table